-After listing nine areas around which Christians should structure their thinking, Paul now commanded Euodia and Syntyche to “meditate on these things.”
+After listing eight areas around which Christians should structure their thinking, Paul now commanded Euodia and Syntyche to “meditate on these things.”

 “meditate on these things”

-The nine objects of thought in verse eight form the attitude.
+The eight objects of thought in verse eight form the attitude.
 If we yield to constant negative thinking, our attitude will form a direction different from God’s will.
-If we “meditate” on these nine areas, they will displace negative thinking.
+If we “meditate” on these eight areas, they will displace negative thinking.